Clear-Bible/nt-conditionals/README.md

 listed below.
 More description of each field value is available in the word document `Categories used in the database.docx` found in the `data/raw` folder of this repository.

-Occasionally fields have an empty value (particularly in the "non-conditionals" data) or a value of "Not applicable".
+Occasionaly fields have an empty value (particularly in the "non-conditionals" data) or a value of "Not applicable".

 ## Vocabulary for `probability`